Overview

 Canceling a Scheduled Future Budget

-To logically cancel a future, not-yet-active budget:
+To logically cancel a future, not-yet-active budget:- Treat the budget as canceled.

 - You can create a new budget covering the same period if needed; suspended budgets should not block new ones for the same dates.